contramonk/JetsProject/README.md

 ####This program begins with five jets.
 The user can add a jet to the fleet, or
 ####add a pilot to a jet.
 They can also list the jets with some sorting options.

+####also i wanted the lists to look more like a spreadsheet, but had trouble
+####getting the formatting to stick when different sized elements are entered.